 There are many reasons why your cat hates her litter box.
 First and foremost, your cat wants a clean box.
 This means daily or twice daily scooping.

-Pour enough litter in the box to cover the whole thing at a depth of 1.5-2 inches.
-You want it soft, but not so your kitty’s paws sink in deeply.
+Pour enough cat litter into the box to cover the whole thing at a depth of 1.5–2 inches.
+You want it soft but not so your kitty’s paws sink in deeply.

-Once you’ve found the purr-fect litter, you’ll need the perfect box to go with it.
-There are many self-cleaning litter boxes on the market right now and those can be a lifesaver for you.
+Once you’ve found the purr-fect litter, you’ll need the perfect litter tray or box to go with it.
+There are many self-cleaning litter boxes on the market right now, and those can be a lifesaver for you.
 However, not all cats love the design.
 Most cats prefer a non-hooded box.
 Something simple and inexpensive like this litter box will do the job just fine.
 It’s what I use for my Olivia.